norta8t/nucleo-h563zi-template/README.md

 ## Quick Start

+1. Open STM32CubeIDE - Wait at the dialog "Select a directory as workspace" (i.e. do NOT click on Launch)

+2. Copy the path to your workspace (CTRL-C)

-1. Clone the repo (in Terminal/Powershell):
+3. Clone the repo (in Terminal/Powershell):

 ~~~
-cd /path/to/your/workspace
+cd /path/to/your/workspace # CTRL-V your path here

 git clone https://github.com/norta8t/nucleo-h563zi-template.git your-project-name
 ~~~

-2. Open STM32CubeIDE.
+4. Launch STM32CubeIDE.

-3. Import the project: **File > Import > General > Existing Projects into Workspace** > Browse to the cloned folder > Select `your-project-name` > Finish.
+5. Import the project: **File > Import > General > Existing Projects into Workspace** > Browse to the cloned folder > Select `your-project-name` > Finish.

-4. Rename the project (to avoid conflicts):
+6. Rename the project (to avoid conflicts):

 - Right-click the project in Project Explorer > **Rename** > Enter your new name (e.g., `my-lab1`).